azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 #### uuid (`optional`)

 Currently, it is possible to configure only one proxy configuration that serves as a catch-all for all requests that don't match any of the stubby4j's stubs.
-This is basically a default proxy config (denoted with `default proxy config` hereafter).
+This catch-all proxy is basically a default proxy config (denoted with `default proxy config` hereafter).

-When no explicit `uuid` is configured, an `uuid` will be configured internally using a value `default`.
-If you do choose to configure the `uuid` property, do not set it to anything other than `default` value.
+When creating a `proxy-config` definition without an explicit `uuid` property, an `uuid` property will be configured internally with a value `default` (i.e.: `uuid: default`.
+If you do choose to explicitly define the `uuid` property, do not set it to anything other than value `default`.

-At this stage, explicitly setting this property to anything but `default` value reserved for future enhancements to the request proxying functionality.
+Please note, at this stage, explicitly setting `uuid` property to anything but value `default` is reserved for future enhancements to the request proxying functionality.

 #### description (`optional`)